joshuajweldon/hawaii_to_dos/README.md

 [__Shark's Cove__](https://www.yelp.com/biz/sharks-cove-haleiwa-3?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))

 ```
-NOTE: I have never seen a shark here; I believe the name is more to do with the shape.
+NOTE: I have never seen a shark here; I believe the name is more to do
+with the shape.
 But, there are A LOT of sea turtles.
-So, you can breath easy while snorkeling the best spot on Oahu :P
+So, you can breath
+easy while snorkeling the best spot on Oahu.
 ```

 ![Shark's Cove Photo][SHARKS]